What is skin cancer?

 There are three main types of skin cancer: basal cell carcinoma (BCC), squamous cell carcinoma (SCC), and melanoma.
 Other much rarer types include Merkel cell carcinoma, cutaneous lymphoma, and Kaposi sarcoma.
 The main risk factor for skin cancer is UV damage from sunlight and tanning beds.
-Risk goes up with cumulative sun damage, as well as a history of blistering sunburns.
+The risk goes up with cumulative sun damage, as well as a history of blistering sunburns.
 Other risk factors include fair skin, older age, a family history of skin cancer, and immune-suppressive medications.

 Though we tend to see more cases in people aged 50 and older, skin cancer can occur at any age.
 Melanomas can occur in children, teens, and pregnant women, though luckily, this is not common.